brickmagic/RushA-Token/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing
 We welcome contributions from the community!
-Please read our CONTRIBUTING guidelines before submitting a pull request.

 ## Contact
 For any questions or inquiries, please open an issue or contact us at [brickmagic@gmail.com].